 In 2019, Vinte also developed the first 56 Net Zero Gas Homes (“NZGH”), of which 75% were financed by Infonavit to homebuyers.
 In 2012, through a US $77 million bridge loan facility by SHF (Mexican Government development financial institution), Vinte built the first 81 EcoCasa homes in Mexico.
 Vinte is currently supported by IFC, IDB Invest and DEG to replicate the business model, including an interest rate reduction based on targeted EDGE homes built.
 The Green Mortgage program by Infonavit has now reached almost 311,000 loans in 2019 nationwide, supporting access to energy and water efficient appliances for low- and mid--income homeowners, therefore simultaneously decreasing utility costs.

 The Net Zero Energy Homes (“NZEH”) Initiative set the foundations towards, in a replicable manner, building inclusive and affordable net zero residences that complement and build upon their environmental surroundings, apply energy efficient materials, use the most energy efficient and affordable appliances, and foster an energy and water efficient culture among residents.

 The initiative focused on developing avenues to make energy and water efficient homes a fully-viable and available solution to low and mid-income homeowners.
 It has paved the way for other similar initiatives and is exploring offshoots that can replace home gas usage with electricity and solar panels.

-Institute of the National Housing Fund for Workers, National Housing Commission – Government of Mexico, Vinte Viviendas Integrales, S.A.B. de C.V., The Alliance for Energy Efficiency
+Partners: Institute of the National Housing Fund for Workers, National Housing Commission – Government of Mexico, Vinte Viviendas Integrales, S.A.B. de C.V., The Alliance for Energy Efficiency